Safeguarding

 Mental Health and Wellbeing

 We take the mental health and wellbeing of our children, staff and families seriously and, where there are concerns or issues for individuals or families, we are able to do referrals for Early Help support.
-We receive information from the Lancashire’s NHS mental health service about local support and events and this is passed onto parents for their information.
+We receive information from the Lancashire’s NHS Mental Health Service and the Primary Mental Health Work Team about local support and events and this is passed onto parents for their information.
 We are always available to discuss concerns you may have about your children and their mental health.
-We have yoga club and mindfulness club for the children to participate in and incorporate aspects of both of these to assist the children in managing emotions and their own mental health.
-We use resources from the Yogi group and will be hosting a Yogi wellbeing day for all of the children soon. https://www.theyogigroup.com/
+We have yoga club and mindfulness activities for the children to participate in and incorporate aspects of both of these to assist the children in managing emotions and their own mental health.
+We also use resources from the Yogi group: https://www.theyogigroup.com/ and sometimes have wellbeing days led by them.

 https://www.lancashire.gov.uk/children-education-families/early-years-childcare-and-family-support/family-support/children-and-family-wellbeing-service/lancaster-children-and-family-wellbeing-services/